 The heating technologies that are come under the Clean heat Grant (or BUS) are:

 In addition to these, biomass boilers are also eligible for buildings that have poor fabric efficiency and cannot be treated with the other renewable systems.
 Properties, where biomass is justified, can include them after a heat loss calculation has been demonstrated.

 What Can You Expect from This Grant?

 Boiler Upgrade Scheme mainly aims at helping segments of the low carbon heating supply chain and enabling existing homes and custom-built homes to contribute their part in cutting carbon emissions.
 This is a step towards the greater goal of achieving Net Zero by mid-century.

 The government, after its ten-point plan, is committed to implementing the Future Homes Standard in order to help new buildings to be low carbon and energy-efficient.
-As for existing homes, the Clean Heat Grant will be unveiled further in the Heat and Buildings Strategy publication which laid out its plan under the Boiler Upgrade Scheme.
+The Clean Heat Grant has been unveiled further in the Heat and Buildings Strategy publication which laid out its plan under the Boiler Upgrade Scheme.
 The scheme which holds a funding of £450 million will run for 3 years starting April 2022, and will help households with £5000 government grants for installing low carbon technologies.

 The Clean Heat Grant is set to commence in April 2022 and there are high hopes for low carbon technologies going forward.
 The final scheme design will be confirmed later this year in the government response to the original consultation.
 If you are looking to install a heat pump, it is recommended to begin your research now and act quickly once the scheme launches.